Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 After the Server Greeting common to all exchanges, the peer sends a Client Greeting packet.
 The Client Greeting contains the peer's chosen protocol version, cipher and direction of the OOB message.
 The peer MUST only choose values for these fields offered by the server in it's Server Greeting.
-For Direction the peer SHOULD choose either 0x01 or 0x02 if the server offered 0x03.
+For Direction the peer SHOULD choose either 0x01 (peer-to-server) or 0x02 (server-to-peer) if the server offered 0x03 (both directions).
 Additionally, the Client Greeting contains PeerInfo, a nonce and the peer's ECDHE public key.

 The server will then answer with a Server Keyshare packet.